ecr007/English-World/Phrases-Vocabulary/T.md

 	1. To leave the ground: “The plane will take off in 30 minutes.”
 In this sense, it refers to the moment when an aircraft leaves the ground and starts flying.

-	2. To remove clothing or accessories: “It’s hot, so I’m going to take off my jacket.”
+	2. To remove clothing or accessories: “It's hot, so I'’'m going to take off my jacket.”
 This means to take off or remove something that you are wearing.

+Take care: (verb) be cautions; keep one self safe.
+E.g: Take care if you are planning to go out tonight.